 - Possess healthy-looking fins

 - May hide the majority of the time; will not swim freely

 - Possess white growths on fins or body

 - Appear bloated

 Male bettas are extremely territorial, especially toward one another, and must be kept apart or in a container with partitions.
 They can be kept in a tranquil community aquarium of 15 gallons or more with other fish.
 Tetras, placid barbs, rasboras, livebearers, Corydoras catfish, and a variety of other non-aggressive, low-activity fish are all good tankmates.
 Male gouramis, fin-nippers, such as tiger barbs, and aggressive fish, such as gigantic danios, should all be avoided.

 Enjoying Your Betta Fish

-While there's lots to know about proper care and keeping of betta fish, once you've spent some time learning you'll realize why they're such popular fish.
+While there is a lot to know about proper care and keeping of betta fish, once you've spent some time learning, you'll realize why they're such popular fish.
 Aside from their lovely coloring and fins, they're easy to care for once you have a proper tank set up and they're intelligent fish with definite personalities that set them apart from other types of pet fish.